Phytochemistry & Compounds

 The Canna-Pet® Entourage Effect

 Canna-Pet® exclusively uses whole-plant CO2 total extracts, and our products contain over two dozen cannabinoids, terpenes and flavonoids, including CBD, ß-Caryophyllene, CBC, CBG, limonene, α-pinene, and linalool.
 Every product batch is HPLC tested to ensure quality and consistency.
 Rather than focusing on CBD alone, we deliver the widest possible array of phytochemicals – formulated to produce the Canna-Pet® Entourage Effect.
-The phrase was coined by EB Russo in 2011.
+The phrase was popularized by EB Russo in 2011.

 Not only do our products have the highest CBD levels and concentrations of any pet products (by a factor of 5-26X, according to the FDA in 2015), but they also contain dozens of other beneficial compounds from hemp that are not present in other products – promoting a substantially more pronounced Entourage Effect.